The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships

 The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships is aimed at reducing the negative impact of ship recycling on human health and safety and on the environment.

 The Hong Kong Convention was adopted in May 2009.
-Its entry into force will happen 24 months after ratification by at least 15 States, representing 40% of world merchant shipping by gross tonnage.
-For the moment, 10 States have ratified the Convention (Belgium, Denmark, France, Japan, Netherlands, Norway, Panama, Republic of Congo, Republic of Serbia and Turkey).
+Its entry into force will happen 24 months after ratification by at least 15 States, representing 40% of world merchant shipping by gross tonnage, and combined maximum annual ship recycling volume not less than 3% of their combined tonnage.

 The Hong Kong Convention addresses all the issues around ship recycling, including the fact that ships sold for scrapping may contain environmentally hazardous substances such as asbestos, heavy metals, hydrocarbons, ozone depleting substances and others.